bronnimannj/postcode_quality_uk/README.md

 I used the following packages:

-- pandas version X.XX.XX
+- pandas version 1.5.0
-- numpy
+- numpy version 1.23.3
 - os
--
+- matplotlib version 3.6.0 (we import only matplotlib.pyplot)

 ### In R